Two universities and two curricula, three languages, a precious asset to be preserved and transmitted.

 You will attend the first year of study, common to both curricula and mainly in English, at the Faculty of Education in Brixen-Bressanone.
-The main subjects are: musical education/community music, ethnomusicology, palaeography and musical philology and cultural anthropology.
+The main subjects are: musical education, music making and music learning, ethnomusicology, paleography and musical philology and cultural anthropology.

-Currently we offer exchange programmes with more than 30 partner universities all over the world and have an extensive network of internship cooperations in Italy and abroad (e.g. Orchestra Filarmonica di Bologna, Leipzig Gewandhaus, Bolzano International Piano Competition Busoni).
+Currently we offer exchange programmes with partner universities all over the world and have an extensive network of internship cooperations in Italy and abroad (e.g. Orchestra Filarmonica di Bologna, Leipzig Gewandhaus, Bolzano International Piano Competition Busoni).

 Graduates can work as experts in the field of music education and its cultural dissemination (for example in concert institutions and in teaching), or in archives and music libraries and in specialized publishing.
 You might also decide to continue your studies by undertaking a PhD.